GSA/10x/_pages/about-10x.md

 <h2 class="docs-h2">Calls for ideas</h2>

-10x is currently accepting ideas to be considered for funding from Federal Acquisition Service (FAS) employees.
-The window to submit your idea is open until June 1, 2018.
+10x is currently accepting ideas to be considered for funding from Technology Transformation Service (TTS) employees.
+The window to submit your idea is open until July 13, 2018.

 As we scale this program, 10x will be open to submissions from the entire federal government.